Isle of Skye Facts

 - In point of fact, this particular member of the collection of islands stands out for a total of two reasons.
 This stunning site represents the northernmost of them all.
 The site’s also the largest of all the islands comprising this remarkable grouping.

 - The first known written reference to the breathtaking Isle of Skye was penned around the year 700 AD.
 This action took place at the hand of an unknown cleric.
 The mention itself appeared in the Roman publication, the Ravenna Cosmography.

 - Quite unfortunately, its permanent population is currently in decline.
 At the moment, only around 10,000 individuals live on the island.
 That reduced number represents a significant decrease from approximately 20,000 residents, as of the early 19th century.

-- Not surprisingly, given its location, geography, and climate, its principal industries come as no surprise.
+- Quite naturally, given its location, geography, and climate, its principal industries come as no surprise.
 More specifically, these consist of fishing, forestry, agriculture, and, of course, tourism.
-Finally, several feature films have filmed on the island.
+Understandably, several feature films have filmed on the island.